tanpham253/nextjs/README.md

 ![Dir](public/server-client.png)

-Client should only put on components don't require others Server component imported to Client component will become client
+Client should only put on components don't require others Server component can't be imported to Client components Client components contain functions

 ///////////////